aloysius-pgast/bittrex-signalr-client/doc/api.md

 }
 ```

-* _connectionId_ : id of SignalR connection
+* _connectionId_ : id of _SignalR_ connection

 ### disconnected

-When SignalRConnection has been closed by exchange.
+When _SignalR_ connection has been closed by exchange.
 Reconnection will be automatic, no action should be taken by client.

 ```
 {